-In addition to main power and water resources, the Group is concerned about the use of other resources, such as packaging plastics and office paper.
-As to packaging plastics, subject to relevant requirements, we endeavour to minimise the amount of plastic packaging materials used in production to avoid unnecessary plastic consumption while reducing the generation of plastic waste.
-As to office paper, the Group used to use a large amount of paper for printing, mostly single-sided printing, but now we shift from single-sided printing to double-sided printing to improve paper utilization.
+For the packaging plastics, we endeavor to minimize the amount of plastic packaging materials used in production while meeting the standards, to avoid unnecessary plastic consumption while reducing the generation of plastic waste.
+As to office paper, the Group used to use a large amount of paper for printing, mostly single- sided printing, but now we shift from single-sided printing to double-sided printing to improve paper utilization.
 We also advocate paperless and green office.